 - copies of well-respected paid-for publications can be read by more than one person.

-Discounts on advertising space
+How to get a discount on advertising space

-Strong negotiation with advertising sales people on newspapers and magazines will make your press advertising budget stretch further:
+Strong negotiation with advertising salespeople on newspapers and magazines will make your press advertising budget stretch further:

-- if you're a new advertiser, make sure you get a reasonable discount to test response;
+- If you're a new advertiser, make sure you get a reasonable discount to test response.

-- you can expect sizeable discounts for booking a series of ads.
+- You can expect sizeable discounts for booking a series of ads.

 Hold your nerve and book close to the final print deadline to get the best deal.

-Other prime positions are any early right-hand page, especially next to news pages, as well as back and inside covers of magazines.
+Other prime positions are any early right-hand page, especially next to news pages, as well as the back and inside covers of magazines.
 These positions cost more, but deliver a higher response.

-Measuring response to press adverts
+Measuring response to your press adverts

 Advertising in local directories